Zachman Framework: Overview

-Beside the frameworks developed by John Zachman, numerous extensions and/or applications have been developed, which are also sometimes called Zachman Frameworks, however they generally tend to be graphical overlays of the actual framework itself.
+In addition to John Zachman's original frameworks, various extensions and applications have emerged, often referred to as Zachman Frameworks, though they typically serve as graphical overlays atop the core framework.

-The Zachman Framework summarizes a collection of perspectives involved in enterprise architecture.
-These perspectives are represented in a two-dimensional matrix that defines along the rows the type of stakeholders and with the columns the aspects of the architecture.
-The framework does not define a methodology for an architecture.
-Rather, the matrix is a template that must be filled in by the goals/rules, processes, material, roles, locations, and events specifically required by the organization.
-Further modeling by mapping between columns in the framework identifies gaps in the documented state of the organization.
+The Zachman Framework organizes key perspectives of enterprise architecture into a two-dimensional matrix.
+The rows represent different stakeholder types, while the columns outline various architectural aspects.
+It does not provide a specific methodology for architecture development.
+Instead, the matrix serves as a template to be populated with the organization's unique goals, rules, processes, materials, roles, locations, and events.
+Mapping relationships between columns helps identify gaps in the organization's documented state.

 The framework is a logical structure for classifying and organizing the descriptive representations of an enterprise.
 It is significant to both the management of the enterprise, and the actors involved in the development of enterprise systems.
 While there is no order of priority for the columns of the Framework, the top-down order of the rows is significant to the alignment of business concepts and the actual physical enterprise.
 The level of detail in the Framework is a function of each cell (and not the rows).
 When done by IT the lower level of focus is on information technology, however it can apply equally to physical material (ball valves, piping, transformers, fuse boxes for example) and the associated physical processes, roles, locations etc. related to those items.

 History

-In the 1980s John Zachman had been involved at IBM in the development of business system planning (BSP), a method for analyzing, defining and designing an information architecture of organizations.
-In 1982 Zachman had already concluded that these analyses could reach far beyond automating systems design and managing data into the realms of strategic business planning and management science in general.
-It may be employed in the (in that time considered more esoteric) areas of enterprise architecture, data-driven systems design, data classification criteria, and more.
+In the 1980s, John Zachman contributed to IBM's development of Business System Planning (BSP), a method for analyzing, defining, and designing organizational information architectures.
+By 1982, Zachman recognized that such analyses extended beyond automating systems design and data management, impacting strategic business planning and management science broadly.
+The approach could also apply to emerging fields like enterprise architecture, data-driven system design, and data classification methodologies.